jqwalrustitty/LEDlock/doc/paper.md

 little over 10 bytes per second.

 Without the `-v` verbose option, the implant will run silently.

+Different encodings can be selected with the `-e` parameter.
+See below for more details on the encodings.
+The unibit encoding is very flaky.

 If you run this with a bog-standard keyboard attached you will see lots of pretty flashing of the LEDs.
 Once it has run, it should return the